-3.3 Envy-Freeness
+3.3 Envy-freeness

 We have seen that the CUTANDCHOOSE protocol provides an EF allocation for two agents.
-Around 1960, Selfridge and Conway (independently) constructed the same algorithm for three agents.
+In around 1960, Selfridge and Conway (independently) constructed the same envy-free algorithm for the case of three agents.

-3.3.1 Envy-Freeness for Three Agents: The Selfridge-Conway Protocol
+3.3.1 Envy-freeness for three agents: The Selfridge-Conway protocol